 Tax compliance offenses that can cost you big

 If you think because you’re not a retailer you don’t have a sales and use tax obligation, think again.
 Often, companies not collecting and remitting sales tax actually have much more rigorous rules to follow for compliance.
 And when it comes to pleading your case to the state auditor, ignorance isn’t bliss.

 Manufacturers, wholesalers, distributors, resellers, related entities, governments and not-for-profit and charitable organizations are some of the business types who do not expect to pay sales tax.
 The burden of proof is on the seller, however, should the state express concern about exempt sales, claiming “I didn’t think I owed sales tax,” likely won’t save you from an audit.

-A smarter strategy is to be aware of where you might have tax compliance obligations and how it impacts your business.
+A smarter strategy is to be aware of where you might have sales tax compliance obligations and how it impacts your business.
 Here are four of the most common:

 Depending on your business, you may be responsible for both issuing and collecting certificates.
 The proper application of each exemption to each sale is critical.
 Without proper documentation, auditors could determine that you understated or improperly exempted taxable sales and that could cost you.